sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/index_a_cpp_repository.md

   ```
   docker run -e SRC_ACCESS_TOKEN=$ACCESS_TOKEN -e SRC_ENDPOINT=https://sourcegraph.example.com -e PROJECT_REV=HEAD $IMAGE_ID
   ```
+> NOTE: The URL used for SRC_ENDPOINT must have the http{,s}:// or it will not work

+> NOTE: If SRC_ACCESS_TOKEN and SRC_ENDPOINT are not set you may receive an "unsupported protocol scheme" error

   with the following substitutions:
   * `SRC_ACCESS_TOKEN=`: the Sourcegraph access token you just created
   * `SRC_ENDPOINT=`: the URL to your Sourcegraph instance